-When preparing a comprehensive plan, if communities focus on community but not economic development, they limit themselves to a wishlist of what may happen without the benefit of sound judgement.
+When preparing a comprehensive plan, if communities focus on community but not economic development, they limit themselves to a wish list of what may happen without the benefit of sound judgment.
 This can lead to creating a long-term land use plan for growth, but not having a quantifiable value to that plan – or, more simply stated, not understanding the who, what, where, why and to what extent the costs and tax implications will be to implement the plan, as well as the required public investment that will be needed to sustain its projected growth.

-By performing a COCS analysis and undertaking economic development activities, municipalities have a better understanding of their potential funding sources, the tax implications and the “costs” to implementing a comprehensive plan on the front end.
+By performing a COCS analysis and undertaking economic development activities, municipalities have a better understanding of their potential funding sources, the tax implications, and the “costs” to implementing a comprehensive plan on the front end.
 They can also answer questions like:

 Ultimately, there’s a “cost” for implementing a comprehensive plan and a dollar value to all public capital improvement projects (from capital improvement plans, or CIPs) – each of which are necessary to pay for related land use development strategies and planned growth.

-Communities should proactively partner with their adjacent communities to address and negotiate what’s in the works and where in order to determine growth boundaries and cooperative annexation policies.
+Communities should proactively partner with their adjacent communities to address and negotiate what’s in the works and where to determine growth boundaries and cooperative annexation policies.
 Of course, resolution might not be easy.
 But at the very least, by having these conversations upfront, municipalities show their willingness to work together and desire to create a fully formed comprehensive plan.

-Those who are proactive, apply critical decision making and consider issues such as tax rate and levy impacts as well as dollars required – on the front end – will reap the benefits from a “getting projects completed” perspective.
-They will also incite community pride, prosperity and economic growth.
+Those who are proactive, apply critical decision making, and consider issues such as tax rate and levy impacts as well as dollars required – on the front end – will reap the benefits from a “getting projects completed” perspective.
+They will also incite community pride, prosperity, and economic growth.